 Ha thanh means the city of Hanoi, and the Xam Ha Thành and Đình Làng Việt groups are popular with Hanoians.
 Audiences of foreigners and locals “immerse themselves in the melodies of Xẩm songs, which are sometimes joyous, and other times painful”.

-There were various artists performing around the Lake, and I got a unique introduction to Xẩm spiritual folk singing.
-Hanoi’s popular Xẩm singer Đào Bạch Linh was performing with other folk musicians at Ngoc Son Temple.
+Artists performed around the Lake, and I got a unique introduction to Xẩm folk singing.
+Hanoi’s popular Xẩm singer Đào Bạch Linh was performing with folk musicians at Ngoc Son Temple.

 Xẩm History

-Xẩm is a very special “Vietnamese genre of ancient folk music.”
-Historically, it was “considered a beggar’s music played by blind people for centuries”.
+Xẩm is a special “Vietnamese genre of ancient folk music.”
+Historically, it was “considered beggar’s music played by blind people for centuries”.

 _____________